 One important tip is to make sure that all the tiles you get are the same depth.
 This is necessary so that the table will have a level surface when it's finished.
 The colours, shapes, and designs can be different.

-3. Prepare the Ceramic Tiles
+3. Preparation With the Tiles